Our Mission, Our Values

 It is from this perspective that Judge Francis G. Poitrast, Chief Justice of the Juvenile Court Department of the Commonwealth and Presiding Judge of the Boston Division, concerned with the need for permanency for these children, established the CASA Program, under the jurisdiction of the Court in 1982.

 GAL – Guardian ad Litem (ad Litem meaning “for the purposes of the legal action only.”)

 Since that time, volunteers from the community have given their time to advocate for abused and neglected children.
 The basic goal of the CASA/GAL volunteer is to ensure that child victims of abuse and neglect are not overlooked in an overcrowded court system.
 CASA volunteers are appointed by the Judge as Guardian ad Litems for “Best Interest”.
 These GAL’s conduct thorough on-going investigations and present relevant facts at court hearings and provide advocacy, to ensure that services are being provided to the children.

 The Boston CASA Program is a fully autonomous 501(c)(3) non-profit corporation.
-At the present time, the staff is comprised of an Executive Director, Program Manager, Advocate Supervisor, Administrative Coordinator, and Development Officer.
-The role of staff is to screen applicants, provide training, process referrals, and provide supervision to volunteers working on cases.
+At the present time, the staff is comprised of an Executive Director, Assistant Director, 3 Advocate Supervisors, Administrative Coordinator, and Volunteer and Communications Coordinator.
+The role of staff is to screen applicants, provide training, process referrals, and provide supervision to over 85 volunteers working on cases.

 Be a champion for children, stand with CASA.
 We welcome your gifts of time & talent.